-Verizon's transparency report presents the number of demands we received from law enforcement in the United States during the first half of 2021.
-The following table sets out the number of subpoenas, orders, warrants, and emergency requests that we received from federal, state, or local law enforcement in the United States during the first half of 2021.
-The table presents data for the past three years.
+The following table sets out the number of subpoenas, orders, warrants, and emergency requests that we received from federal, state, or local law enforcement in the United States during the second half of 2022.
+The table reports data from the past three years.
 Data from prior periods can be found by clicking the "Archive" tab at the top of the page.